Haiti: sustaining the humanitarian health response

 With the relative improved security since 14 December – which may be temporary – some response activities were normalized.

-The MSPP has outlined a strategy to fight cholera based two main objectives:
+The MSPP has outlined a strategy to fight cholera:

 - Saving lives by diminishing the lethality rate in CTUs and CTCs;